 What is the need for the import of medical supplies, medical gear, and medical equipment?

 Our country and government are doing everything possible to control this outbreak.
-We need to take note that India is a country with large masses of the population.
+We need to take note that India is a country with a large masses of population.
 Hence, our country needs to maintain a large stock of medical supplies and equipment in order to meet the needs in case the controlling strategies do not work as planned.

-India wants 1 million coveralls and goggles, 4 million N-95 masks, 2 million nitrile gloves, 600,000 face shields and 2 million triple-layer surgical masks among other items, according to the March 24 tender document, which ET has seen.
+India wants 1 million coveralls and goggles, 4 million N95 masks, 2 million nitrile gloves, 600,000 face shields, and 2 million triple-layer surgical masks, among other items, according to the March 24 tender document, which ET has seen.

 Central Drug Standard Regulation Organization (CDSCO) in India currently controls the import or export of medical devices, which is a part of the Ministry of Health and Family Welfare.

-By the Drug and Cosmetic Act 1940 and Rules 1945, all acts relating to medical devices (including their import, manufacture, sale, distribution and export) are set in motion.
-The Drug and Cosmetic (amendment) Bill 2013 directs us to the same via the new change concerned.
+By the Drug and Cosmetic Act 1940 and Rules 1945, all acts relating to medical devices (including their import, manufacture, sale, distribution, and export) are set in motion.
+The Drug and Cosmetic (Amendment) Bill 2013 directs us to the same via the new change concerned.

 Point to reminisce while importing Medical Equipment and supplies: